 In Flanders, the weight of the German military invasion that had commenced on 4 August 1914 was such that the French and British troops fell back to the line of the Marne, where, in September 1914, the Germans were held; counterattacks followed and out-flanking positional warfare developed as both sides attempted to trap their enemies, and to ‘turn their flanks’ in a series of battles that became known as the ‘Race to the Sea’.
 With the armies locked in a fierce struggle, the battles moved inexorably closer to the Belgian Coast, and by November 1914, both armies in the west had ground to a halt in parallel lines that stretched from the North Sea to the Swiss Frontier (Fig. 1).

 At the ancient Belgian city of Ypres (Fig. 2), the Allies faced the German lines that swung around in a great arc – The Ypres Salient.
 The beleaguered city would be held by the Allies for the rest of the war; but it was the German stronghold constructed according to the principles of their military manual, Stellungsbau – the construction of field positions – that was to hold the Allies in place.
-And central to these positions was the ridge that stretched from the village of Wytshaete to that of Messines – Wytschaete-Bogen.
+And central to these positions was the ridge that stretched from the village of Wytschaete to that of Messines – Wytschaete-Bogen.

 Yet, while most accounts concentrate on the Allied efforts to break through and capture the ridge, very little credit is given to the German defenders who constructed their lines with the greatest attention to detail – until now.
 It is fortunate that over the past ten years two major archaeological investigations, at Messines and last year, at Wytschaete – with the crowd-funded Dig Hill 80 excavation – has revealed the strength and tenacity of the German defence, and their skills employed in constructing a fortress that would endure.